 John regularly represents clients before federal and state courts in New York and Florida, among others, as well as administrative agencies.
 He has first-chaired jury and bench trials and conducted arbitrations.
 He has successfully argued appeals in the Appellate Division in New York and in the Supreme Court of Florida.
 John also has initiated actions on behalf of clients to manage controversies preemptively with former employees.

-- Represents plan sponsors and fiduciaries in the defense of claims brought under ERISA involving changes to plan benefit offerings, breach of fiduciary duty, and denial of benefits under pension and welfare benefit plans
+- Representing plan sponsors and fiduciaries in the defense of claims brought under ERISA involving changes to plan benefit offerings, breach of fiduciary duty, and denial of benefits under pension and welfare benefit plans

-- Litigates compensation issues, including the valuation of stock option awards, the entitlement to commission compensation under New York Labor Law, and the distinction between employees and independent contractors under wage and hour laws and benefit plans
+- Litigating compensation issues, including the valuation of stock option awards, the entitlement to commission compensation under New York Labor Law, and the distinction between employees and independent contractors under wage and hour laws and benefit plans

 John’s extensive experience in employment law litigation spans a broad spectrum of issues, including promotion, termination, and harassment claims based on race, national origin, religion, sex, age, and disability; retaliation claims; whistleblower claims; wrongful discharge suits; and other employment-related torts.
 His cases have included single-plaintiff, collective, and class actions.
 He is well versed in the federal, state, and local anti-discrimination laws, including the New York State and New York City Human Rights Laws, the Florida Civil Rights Act, and the patchwork of county ordinances throughout Florida.